 siliconindia Leadership Summit

-Over the years, siliconindia has evolved into an authoritative platform for Global Indians to share their experiences, views, and ideas in the fields of technology and business.
+Over the years, siliconindia (sister magazine of The Smart Techie) has evolved into an authoritative platform for Global Indians to share their experiences, views, and ideas in the fields of technology and business.

 To commemorate its tenth anniversary, siliconindia organized the ‘siliconindia Leadership Summit’ in Bangalore on August 31, 2007.
 Over 400 executive-level professionals from technology companies, who excel at innovation, engaged in business transformation, and are busy building highly efficient work forces, attended the Summit.

 The Summit was a full day event with four keynote speakers and nine panel speakers.
 Sharad Sharma, CEO, Yahoo!
 India R&D, addressed the keynote on ‘From Offshoring to Incubation - A Dream Realized’.
 Talking about the need for moving from offshore services to incubation he said, “Only three kinds of people will excel in the coming era of incubation – people aspiring to lead in the global center of excellence, intrapreneurs (entrepreneurs within an organization) and entrepreneurs.”